 HOME funding is the only Federal allocation available to the Consortium.
-The Consortium did not accept an allocation in PY17, PY18, PY19, PY20, PY21, PY22, or PY23.
+The Consortium did not accept an allocation in PY17, PY18, PY19, PY20, PY21, PY22, PY23, or PY24.

 In March of 2017, the Consortium notified HUD of its decision not to seek renewal upon expiration of its three-year commitment ending June 2017.
-The Consortium stated that its intent to honor all commitments funded from allocations up to and including PY15, to return its PY16 funding, and not to accept HOME funding for PY17 or thereafter.
+The Consortium stated that it is intent to honor all commitments funded from allocations up to and including PY15, to return its PY16 funding, and not to accept HOME funding for PY17 or thereafter.
 The Consortium indicated that all commitments and compliance obligations would be honored.